nurkiewicz/nurkiewicz.com/docs/_posts/2022-01-15-slack-pro-tips.md

 To quickly navigate between channels, hit `⌘ + K` or `Ctrl + K` (on Windows).
 `⌘ + .` (dot) is useful to show/hide the right sidebar.
 Searching is faster when choosing acronyms, e.g. type `tfb` for `team-foo-bar`.
+Finally, look like a pro and hide the left sidebar with list of channels using `⌘ + ⇧ + D`.

 ## 2. Bookmarks